European Foundation for the Study of Diabetes (EFSD)

 Mechanism of Support and Review

 Research will be supported through the award of grants, each of up to Euro 100,000 for basic projects and Euro 250,000 for clinical projects.
 The duration of each award may be one year or longer, depending upon the needs of the project and as justified in the application.
 EFSD may, on advisement from the Review Committee, recommend an award in a different amount than requested but which is considered more appropriate for the proposed studies.

 Applicants who have a funding requirement larger than that specified above are also invited to apply to this Programme, particularly if this relates to a clinical research project: in this case, the relevant financial requirement should be well justified in the budget section of the application form for special consideration by the review committee.

 Studies forming part of a larger project will be considered for funding, but this will need to be well justified in the application (see Review Considerations).

 Applications for an EFSD/Sanofi grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries.
 The principal investigator and any co-investigators must be normally employed at a non-profit institution and the study must be performed at their place of work.

 Applications will be subject to scientific review by a specialised ad hoc committee.
-It is anticipated that applications will be received, reviewed and the successful project approved for funding by January 2016.
+It is anticipated that applications will be received, reviewed and the successful project approved for funding by June/July 2017.

 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision to applications in accordance with the recommendations of the Review Committee.